Get and manage SSL certificates with Let's Encrypt

 certbot certonly --webroot \ -w [Document root] \ -d [Domain name] \ -m [Email address] \ --agree-tos -n

-・Please change [Document Root], [Domain Name], and [Email Address] as appropriate to your environment.
+- Please change the [Document Root], [Domain Name], and [Email Address] as needed to match your environment.

-・A file will be automatically created under the document root, and authentication will be performed using that file, so please leave port 80 open.
+- A file will be automatically created under the document root, and authentication will be performed using that file, so please keep port 80 open.

 Certificate Verification

-With just one command, a certificate will be instantly created in the following directory.
+With a single command, the certificate will be created in the following directory in an instant.

 #Server certificate